alexconerly/Predicting_Airbnb_Prices/README.md

 ##  Analysis phase of project

-On-going analysis of model results shows that there may be more issues with the data than originally identified.
+The analysis of each model results showed that there were more issues with the data than originally identified.
 Discussion of the results can be found in both the Feature Selection Wiki and discussion of the MLM model.

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Feature-Selection">Feature Selection (wiki link)</a>